sergioburdisso/pyss3/README.md

 ---

-# :sparkles: A Python package implementing a new model for text classification with visualization tools for Explainable AI :sparkles:
+# A Python package implementing a new model for text classification with visualization tools for Explainable AI

 :sushi: **Online live demos:** http://tworld.io/ss3/ :icecream::ice_cream::cake: